axolotl-lang/axolotl/README.md

 and the last value is returned!
 If I have 39 apples and I give 3 apples to everyone, i'll be left with 7.8 apples!
 420
+Axolotl can also do variadic functions!
+Here are the remaining arguments: ["efgh","ijkl","mnop"]
 ```

 # Syntax Guide